 1. Increase in Costs

 Large ceilings (such as cathedral ceilings) make heating and cooling more difficult and require a greater energy expenditure.
-In the summer, you will have to spend more money on the electricity bills to cool your interior.
+In the summer, you will have to spend more money on electricity bills to cool your interior.
 In the same way, heating your room will also be challenging and require more energy.

 2. Noisy